Kane-dylan/web_tute/git_github.md

 git init // start the git
-git add (file name ) //adding files to git tracker git commit -m "write your message" // for writing commit message
+git add (file name ) //adding files to git tracker git commit -m "write your message" // for writing commit message git commit -am "writhe commit message"  // this will add and commit at a time git branch -M rename // it renames the branch

 ## intermediate commands